We use cookies on this site to enhance your user experience. Do You agree?

 • is a leader of a research group, is a leader of the discipline on a national level,

-• has teaching achievements and significant contribution to the training of young staff,
+• has teaching achievements and significant contribution to the teaching and learning of young staff,

 • has organisational achievements.